PostgreSQL Security Design for High Assurance

 Forcing SSL/TLS

 Merely allowing SSL isn’t enough; we must enforce it.
 Additionally, we use scram-sha-256 for password hashing, which prevents replay attacks and is significantly stronger than md5.
+In Kubernetes environments, CloudNativePG handles certificate generation and rotation automatically.

 -- Check if SSL is currently active